 The prehistoric and more recent settlers of Als have interacted with Embryo Core.
 A number of local myths and legends seem to refer to the phenomena.
 While visually resembling embryo-like shapes, it is suggested that it is our mind, not able to comprehend with what it seems, that substitutes the true appearance of Embryo Core with something it can relate to.
 A shape that suggests potential life, fragility and evolution.

-From ancient times this was the place where guests from the other side would arrive on the island.
 The location is marked by three calcious extrusion inlaid with patinated flint.
 They mark an ancient gateway, where the blue fire once burned.
 It is said that if you fall asleep in the middle of the Gateway, the fairy dream will take you on a majestic (and sometimes dangerous) journey into a distant time and place.
 The exit gate lies near Lisleund garden on the island of Møn, so this is where you will wake up.
 There is a secret, yet intimate connection between the two islands.
 Many rites and mysteries unite them.
 Like the fruiting body of a mushroom, only a small part of the Gateway comes out above the ground.
 The rest spreads out like a mycelium network and continues west for about one kilometer.
 The complex underground structure interweaves flint formations, tree roots and subterranean water streams.
 It is in this underground structure that Embryo-cores are being formed.

 An image of a blue jet taken from ESA International space station in 2019